fancast/ddsproject/emc_rtt/README.md

 # Energy Control Module

-This repository contains the minimal working example of an energy storage module that receives command signals and sends feedback signals.
+This repository contains the minimal working example of an energy management control that receives command signals and sends feedback signals.
+There are two feedback signals that are added together to produce the command signal.

 ## CMake
 There is an example `CMakeLists.txt` provided, but it can conflict with the